 parts.
 Time allowances for the diagnosis and performance of warranty

 work and service shall be no less than charged to retail customers

 for the same work to be performed.
-In the determination

 dealer for like service to retail customers for nonwarranty service and

-business.
 All claims, either original or resubmitted, made by motor vehicle

 dealers hereunder and under Section 5 for such labor and parts shall be either